Aunsiels/Mesh_Bee/doc/documentation.md

 ![programmer configuration](https://raw.githubusercontent.com/Aunsiels/Mesh_Bee/master/doc/FT_Prog.png)

 **THIS IS VERY IMPORTANT !
 BE SURE THE PROGRAMMER IS ON 3.3V !
-OTHERWISE, YOU WILL DESTROY THE MESHBEE.**
+OTHERWISE, YOU WILL DESTROY THE MESHBEE.** To do it, use the rigth switch (if the antenna is up) and put it up to 3.3.

+You also have to put the programmer in **PROG** mode thanks to the second switch, in a bottom position.
+This mode allows you to program the MeshBee.

 Now, we need the tool to program the Meshbee.
 [Download it](http://www.seeedstudio.com/wiki/File:Jennic_flash_programmer.zip) and unzip it.
 Connect the Meshbee to the programmer.
 The antenna **MUST** be on the same size than the usb port.
 You can now open **FlashGUI.exe**.
 This is the software to flash the MeshBee.
 You should create a shortcut somewhere because you will need it a lot.
 Here are the steps to program the Meshbee :